inbucket/inbucket.org/installation/ubuntu.md

 description: "How to install Inbucket on Ubuntu Linux"
 ---

-## Install Inbucket on Ubuntu 12.04 or similar
+## Install Inbucket on Ubuntu 16.04 or similar

+The commands below should be run as root.

 ### 1. Dependencies